 - taking notes on military activity in the region and on the human rights situation in order to complete detailed reports that will be shared with participating organizations;

-- action research (interviews, investigations) on the ground into economic interests (with an emphasis on Canadian interests) that contribute to the armed violence in the region;
+- action research (interviews, investigations) on the ground into economic interests (with an emphasis on Canadian interests) that contribute to violence in the region;

 - visiting communities in resistance that wish to share their experiences and denounce the crimes they are dealing with;